MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/sign-in/cannot-sign-out-cloud-service.md

 ### Method 3: Sign out of all Microsoft online services

-You may be signed in to another Microsoft online service, and this may be preventing you from signing out.
-If this is the case, sign out of all Microsoft online services.
-To do this, follow these steps:
+You may be signed in to another Microsoft online service, and it may be preventing you from signing out.
+If so, sign out of all Microsoft online services:

 1. Go to [https://login.microsoftonline.com/logout.srf](https://login.microsoftonline.com/logout.srf), and then sign out (if you aren't already signed out).
 2. Go to [https://login.live.com/logout.srf](https://login.live.com/logout.srf), and then sign out (if you aren't already signed out).